KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    Figure 5.12: Map filtering selection.

-   Click on “Close” button to confirm your selection.
+   Click on "Close" button to confirm your selection.
 An example of the output is shown in Figure 5.13.

    |image77|